 Partnership for Assessment of Readiness for College & Careers (PARCC)

-Students in grades 3, 4, 5, & 6 will take the PARCC Assessments in Spring 2017Our school schedule will be available here at a later date.
+Students in grades 3, 4, 5, & 6 will take the PARCC Assessments in Spring 2018Our school schedule will be available here at a later date.

-On October 18, 2016, the Springfield Township School District PARCC Results for the 2015-2016 administrations were presented at the Board Meeting.
+On September 18, 2018 the Springfield Township School District PARCC Results for the Spring 2018 administration was presented at the Board Meeting.
 Please click here to view the slideshow presentation in PDF format.

 What is the PARCC?

 The Partnership for Assessment of Readiness for College and Careers (PARCC) is a consortium of 23 states and Washington, DC working collaboratively to develop the next generation of K-12 assessments to measure the Common Core State Standards relative to student preparedness for college and careers.

 The PARCC consortium is currently designing common assessments for English Language Arts and Mathematics that are anchored in college- and career- readiness.
 These new assessments will build a pathway to college and career readiness by the end of high school, mark students’ progress toward this goal from 3rd grade up, and provide teachers with timely information to inform instruction and provide student support.